IBM-Bluemix-Docs/natural-language-classifier/information-security.md

 {{site.data.keyword.nlclassifiershort}} does not support Personal Data in the training data when you create a classifier.
 No Personal Data is to be entered into the training data.
 In addition, no data is captured or retained when you classify a phrase or classify multiple phrases.

 Training data is stored for the life of the classifier.
-Delete your NLC classifier in order to remove training data from the IBM Cloud.
+To delete training data that is associated with a classifier, use the **Delete classifier** method to remove the classifier.